SintraCascaisSesimbra.com

 Related articles: Sesimbra's beaches - Sights and activities

-Sesimbra is a fascinating day trip from Lisbon, but to get the most from the region, you will need a car.
+Sesimbra is an enjoyable day trip from Lisbon, but to get the most from the region, you will need a car.

-With a car, the Sesimbra region can provide a very packed day trip.
-Additional sights could also include the Cabo Espichel headland, the Serra da Arrábida hills, and wine tasting at Azeitão.
-An alternative day trip is to divide the day equally between Sesimbra and Setubal.
-(Setubal guide here)
+With a car, the whole of the Sesimbra region can be explored, making it a very packed day trip.
+You could also visit the Cabo Espichel headland, the Serra da Arrábida hills, and Azeitão for wine tasting.
+An alternative day trip is to divide the day equally between Sesimbra and Setúbal.
+(Setubal guide)

 A car is the only real means to visit the region's outstanding beaches, such as the idyllic Portinho da Arrábida coastline, the picturesque Lagoa de Albufeira or the undiscovered beaches of southern Costa da Caparica.